dneralla/wiki-citation/readme.md

 ## Using the extension

 Load the `chromeext/` directory as an unpacked extension in Chrome and navigate to a Wikipedia page containing "citation needed" markers.
 The extension will query the server for a citation and insert it into the page.

+## Continuous Integration

+A simple GitHub Actions workflow is included in `.github/workflows/ci.yml`.
+It installs the server dependencies and checks that `wikicit_server.py` compiles without errors.
+Push this repository to GitHub and open the **Actions** tab to see the workflow run.
+The URL of a run follows the pattern `https://github.com/<user>/<repo>/actions/runs/<run-id>`.